NikolasSi/isalos.docs.github.io/docs/getting_started/23save_import.md

 </div>

 ## Saving Projects/Models
 At any point during your work, select `File` $$\rightarrow$$ `Save As` [1] from the menu to save the entire project, including all data, models, and configurations.
-This will save your project in Isalos’ native format for project files (.ekk file).
+This will save your project in Isalos’ native format for project files (.iap file).

 Make sure to also click `File` $$\rightarrow$$ `Save` [2] or press `Ctrl` + `S` on your keyboard periodically to ensure you don't lose any progress.
 This will update the current project with the latest changes.